Mental disorders and gender: Gender disparities in socioeconomic status (SES)

 SES is a key factor in determining one's opportunities and quality of life.
 Inequities in wealth and quality of life for women are known to exist both locally and globally.
-According to a 2015 survey of the U.S Census Bureau, in the United States, women's poverty rates are higher than men's.
+According to a 2015 survey of the U.S. Census Bureau, in the United States, women's poverty rates are higher than men's.
 Indeed, "more than 1 in 7 women (nearly 18.4 million) lived in poverty in 2014."

 When it comes to income and earning ability in the United States, women are once again at an economic disadvantage.
 Indeed, for a same level of education and an equivalent field of occupation, men earn a higher wage than women.
 Though the pay-gap has narrowed over time, according U.S Census Bureau Survey, it was still 21% in 2014.
 Additionally, pregnancy negatively affects professional and educational opportunities for women since "an unplanned pregnancies can prevent women from finishing their education or sustaining employment (Cawthorne, 2008)".

 The impact of gender disparities in SES on women's mental health

 Increasing evidence tend to show a positive correlation between lower SES and negative mental health outcomes for women.
 Firstly, "Pregnant women with low SES report significantly more depressive symptoms, which suggests that the third trimester may be more stressful for low-income women (Goyal et al., 2010)."
 Accordingly, postpartum depression has proven to be more prevalent among lower-income mothers.
-(Goyal et al., 2010).

 Secondly, women are often the primary care-taker for their families.
-As a result, women with insecure job and housing experience higher stress and anxiety since their precarious economic situation places them and their children at higher risk of poverty and violent victimization (World Health Organization, 2013).
+As a result, women with insecure job and housing experience higher stress and anxiety since their precarious economic situation places them and their children at higher risk of poverty and violent victimization.